IvanDerlich/UsingBootstrap/README.md

 # Using Bootstrap

-## Brief introduction
+## Introduction

-The purpose of this project is to .
+The purpose of this project is to learn how to use the bootstrap grid and other bootstrap elements by replicating a website.

 ## Directives